antor44/livestream_video/Audio-Transcription-Chrome/README.md

 **Q: What is a localhost server?
 Could I use the extension from the internet to connect to my server?**

-A: A localhost server is one running on your own PC, using loopback ports.
+A: A localhost server is one running on your own PC.
 The Chrome extension uses one port to communicate with this server, which transcribes the audio played on a webpage.
 Alternatively, the server can transcribe multiple audio streams from different web browsers running on your PC simultaneously.

 The loopback interface is a virtual network interface for each user that, by default, is not accessible from outside your computer.
 However, you can configure the server and the extension to connect from different PCs on your LAN.
 It is also possible to connect the Chrome extension to the server via the Internet, although this requires additional network settings for your operating system and router.